bmwas/AIGVE_Tool/README.md

 This project ships with a Dockerized, conda-based environment that supports both CLI and REST API usage.

+> 📚 **See [docker/README.md](docker/README.md) for comprehensive Docker documentation** including memory optimization, troubleshooting OOM errors, and docker-compose examples.

 ### Prerequisites
 - Docker installed
 - For GPU support: NVIDIA driver + NVIDIA Container Toolkit (host) and `--gpus '"device=1"'` at runtime (use device=0 or all for other GPU configurations)
+- For NN-based metrics: At least 16GB RAM allocated to Docker (use `--memory=16g`)

 ### Build the image
 - GPU (default and required):